-Each light yellow, ovaloid, slightly biconvex, film-coated tablet, imprinted "LV" on one side and "CG" on the other side with a score on both sides, contains benazepril HCl 5 mg.
+Each light yellow, ovaloid, slightly biconvex, film-coated tablet, imprinted "LV" on one side and "CG" on the other side with a score on both sides, contains 5 mg of benazepril HCl.
 Nonmedicinal ingredients: cellulose compounds, colloidal silicon dioxide, cornstarch, crospovidone, hydrogenated castor oil, iron oxide, lactose, polyethylene glycol, talc, and titanium dioxide.

-Each light orange, round, slightly biconvex, film-coated tablet, with bevelled edges, contains benazepril HCl 20 mg.
+Each light orange, round, slightly biconvex, film-coated tablet, with bevelled edges, contains 20 mg of benazepril HCl.
 Nonmedicinal ingredients: cellulose compounds, colloidal silicon dioxide, cornstarch, crospovidone, hydrogenated castor oil, iron oxide, lactose, polyethylene glycol, talc, and titanium dioxide.